 As a general rule, one kitchen with cooking, sanitation and food preparation surfaces must be provided for every 5 tenants in an HMO property.
 You should seek advice from the local authority to ensure you meet the requirements if you are housing 5 or more unrelated tenants in the same property.

-Here is an example of proposed minimum requirements for a shared kitchen facility:
+The following criteria is an example of the proposed minimum standards for a shared kitchen:

 |Kitchen Facility||Standard||Minimum Size|